 I personally started gaining weight in my early 20s while I was serving in the Navy.
 I was never overweight prior to that.
 I have battled obesity all of my adult life.
 It runs in my family, particularly on my mom’s side.
 I have lost all of my excess weight twice in past years but I have always put the weight right back on and even more.
 Presently I am about 23 pounds less than I was at the highest point in my past.
 It is very difficult for me to lose weight.
 I practically have to starve myself and be very careful what and how much I eat.
 I currently weigh nearly twice as much as I did when I graduated from high school.
 That’s not good and the older I get the more of a concern it is.
 I am 74 now.
 Fortunately I am healthy as far as everyday life.
 I can’t even remember the last time I was sick.
 I haven’t had the flu for more than 30 years and I have never had a flu shot in my entire life nor would I ever get one.

 14 inches … just is not wide enough.
 Why do the trike manufacturers do this?
+It would be so simple for them to make them 16 inches wide and that would help so much.

 KEEP ON TRIKIN’